-The lesson will last for over 24 hours and will see people split into classes of 10 - ranging from absolute beginners to the more advanced.
+The lessons will be aimed at beginners and will see people split into classes of 10 to cover the 24 hours.
 Afterwards, the event will end with a mass jam in a new public square in London City Island where around 200 people will play the same song en masse.

 The initiative has already gained the support of Spotify and Ballymore, and The Drum is now looking for marketers from across the industry to pledge their backing to this worthwhile cause.

 Currently, there is no official Guinness World Record for the longest in-person guitar lesson.
 So, we're inviting marketers from across the industry to make history.

 You can join in as an individual or as a business for free, or if you'd like to support the work The Guitar Social is doing you can make a donation by investing in one of the packages the organisation has put together for the event.

 The Guitar Social specialises in teaching guitar to vulnerable and isolated communities including refugees, the homeless, and young people at risk of re-offending as well as those who are visually impaired and blind.

 All money raised by this project will allow The Guitar Social to extend a course specifically designed to help the visually impaired learn to play the guitar.
 The scheme has already been successfully piloted at the RNIB in London, where the power of music to counter social isolation and promote inclusion has been underlined.

 The Drum's co-founder and editor-in-chief, Gordon Young, said of the world record attempt: “We love this initiative as it is a great example of how music is a magical form of communication and why it is such driver of our culture, which is partly what inspired us to call The Drum, The Drum.
 There is no better metaphor for what the marketing industry is all about.”